gwpy/gwpy/docs/plot/legend.rst

-.. currentmodule:: gwpy.plot
+.. currentmodule:: pdpy.plot

-.. _gwpy-plot-legend:
+.. _pdpy-plot-legend:

 ######################
-Custom legends in GWpy
+Custom legends in PDpy
 ######################

-GWpy overrides the default :class:`~matplotlib.axes.Axes` class with one that uses a different default legend handler for line plots.
+PDpy overrides the default :class:`~matplotlib.axes.Axes` class with one that uses a different default legend handler for line plots.
 This means that, by default, lines in a legend will be thicker than on a standard matplotlib figure: